Marijuana Abuse in Stillwater, OK

 Drug Statistics on Stillwater, OK

 While marijuana use may not register as that big of an issue to most, it should be known that Oklahoma has one of the worst drug abuse rates in the United States.
 The issue is so bad it is affecting industry and costing the state around 7 million a year.
 The drug abuse rate affects homicides, divorces, child abuse, domestic assault, rapes, and suicides.
 Although marijuana is the main drug abused in Stillwater, any other substance is readily available.
 The overall drug rate in the state makes it easy to become addicted to any given illicit substance.
 Not to mention, binge drinking is at an all-time high.
 Alcohol treatment is needed seven times more than the rate of drug treatment.
 What is important to know is that while substances are readily available, so is treatment.
-Call 405-583-4319, and learn about your treatment options in Stillwater, OK.
+Learn about your treatment options in Stillwater, OK by calling us today at 405-583-4319.

 Help is Near

 When considering your options in Stillwater, know that your options will be slightly limited.
 An individual in need of hospital in-patient services will need to visit another city, such as Oklahoma City, to find treatment.
 More so, some standard outpatient services are available, but they do not offer detoxification in Stillwater.
-There are no facilities in the area that offer in-patient residential care or SAMHSA certified care.
+On top of that, inpatient care is not offered at any of the Stillwater facilities, nor is SAMHSA certified care.
 Additionally, you may be able to find a facility that provides payment assistance, but you are limited to a sole facility.
 Limiting your options to a single facility may not give you the best recovery odds.

 Benefits of Leaving Stillwater for Addiction Treatment

-Since Stillwater somewhat limits your treatment options, it would be wise to consider travelling for treatment.
-You may think that travelling for treatment is burdensome, but the truth is, the benefits outweigh the drawbacks.
+Since Stillwater somewhat limits your treatment options, it would be wise to consider traveling for treatment.
+You may think that traveling for treatment is burdensome, but the truth is, the benefits outweigh the drawbacks.
 First, consider environmental factors.
 An individual who chooses to stay local for treatment will likely be around outside influences that contributed to their initial addiction.
 Leaving for treatment allows the individual to experience a new environment where those contributing factors do not exist.
-Instead of an environment that may be continuously contributing to the individual’s addiction, they will now be able to experience a supportive environment.
-Not to mention, if the individual does not have support locally, they will be able to find it when they travel.
+These individuals will now be able to experience a supportive environment, especially if they never had support locally to begin will.
+A hope is that now they will be able to find it when they travel.

 The Right Treatment Center